JakubDylag/SpaceCadets/1-Email/README.md

 # Email Scrapper

-Simple Webscrapper
-Uses String manipulation and readers, instead of libraries (jsoup)
+This project is a Simple Webscrapper.
+It uses Scanner then String manipulation, instead of libraries (jsoup), to fetch the full name of a student of member of staff from the internal ecs website.